 Brown rice syrup’s GI is 25

-Amino acids: 16 of the 20 amino acids which play an important role in metabolism.
+– Amino acids: 16 of the 20 amino acids which all play an important role in metabolism.

-* Good quality organic coconut sugar is free from chemicals, pesticides, artificial coloring and flavoring
+Good quality organic coconut sugar is free from chemicals, pesticides, artificial coloring & flavoring.

-Palm sugar comes from a different palm tree and has a different taste and nutrient values.
+Palm sugar comes from a different palm tree and has a distinct taste.

-It’s great to cook and bake with, just keep in mind that it needs a little extra time to melt or blend with other ingredients.
+It’s great to cook and bake with, just keep in mind that it needs a little extra time to melt and blend with other ingredients.

 Coconut sugar is still sugar

 As mentioned earlier, coconut sugar has a lot of benefits, especially compared to many other sweeteners.
-But is coconut sugar healthy or is it just a slightly better alternative?
+But is that enough to consider coconut sugar as a healthy alternative?

-A diet high in fructose from added sugars can be an overload on the liver and can lead to several health issues and diseases.
+A diet high in fructose from added sugars can be an overload on the liver and can lead to several health issues.